 In the General settings, you can configure whether to disable Elementor’s default colors and fonts.
-It’s recommended to check these boxes to maintain style consistency throughout your site.
+It is recommended to check these boxes to maintain style consistency throughout your site.

 Under the Style tab, you can configure various other design settings.

-We’re not going to go over all of these, but as you can see, you can fine tune many styling options in this page.
-Now let’s move on to the editor styling options.
+We’re not going to go over all of these, but as you can see, you can fine-tune many styling options on this page.
+Let’s move on to the editor styling options.